liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/cook_book.md

 [this](for_dummies.md) first to make sure you understand the basics.

 **Note:** gMock lives in the `testing` name space.
-For readability, it is recommended to write `using ::testing::Foo;` once in your file before using the name `Foo` defined by gMock.
+For readability, it is recommended to write `using ::testing::Foo;` once in your m_files before using the name `Foo` defined by gMock.
 We omit such `using` statements in this section for brevity, but you should do it in your own code.